QuentinRa/blog.quentinra.dev/proj/methods/index.md

 The two should switch roles at least once in a while.
 This will help writing a more maintainable code, maybe faster since <q>Four eyes are better than two</q>.
-It's quite useful to train a new developer so I'm practicing that a lot when starting a project with a less experienced developer to make sure that they don't waste time on useless stuff and improve their skills faster.
+It's quite useful to train a new developer, so I'm practicing that a lot when I'm starting a project with a less experienced developer to make sure that they don't waste time on useless stuff and improve their skills faster.